Josanshuo/fvtt-world-online-notification/README.md

 # World Notification

 This module will help PCs to aware when a Foundry world is open, so they could join to play or just for fun.
-Current only support Discord, but could be easily extended to other chat platform which support webhook.
+Currently this only supports Discord, but could be easily extended to other chat platforms which support webhook.

 ## Install